 If you haven't booked you flight already you should consider flying into Bangkok then flying around from there I saved several hundreds of dollars flying into Bangkok instead of Phuket then took a $40 flight to Phuket from Bangkok.

 Hope this helps...
-Have a fun trip! over 7 years agoAnswered by Davis via Travellr.com
+Have a fun trip! almost 11 years agoAnswered by Davis via Travellr.com